-Adam Eck is an Assistant Professor in the Computer Science Department at Oberlin College.
+Adam Eck is an Associate Professor in the Computer Science Department at Oberlin College.
 His primary research and teaching interests include: intelligent agents and multiagent systems, machine learning, data science, and computer-aided education.

 More specifically, Adam enjoys learning about and developing solutions within decision making under uncertainty (how should agents gather information and behave to maximize rewards in complex, dynamic environments), reinforcement learning (how can agents learn how their worlds' operate in order to guide their decisions), and sequential supervised learning using recurrent neural networks (how can we predict future outcomes based on sequences of past observations).